holoviz/panel/CODE_OF_CONDUCT.md

 ## 👩🏽‍👩🏽‍👦🏽‍👧🏽 Summary

 The Panel community is fantastic.
-We wan't it to stay that way.
+We want it to stay that way.

 If you are a community member: **Please be kind, respectful and inclusive.**